David Fretwell

 David Fretwell (born 18 February 1952) is an English retired footballer who played in the Football League for Bradford City and Wigan Athletic.
 He signed for Bradford City as an amateur in 1967, making 253 league, 18 FA Cup and 9 League Cup appearances for them between 1971 and 1978.

-He also played non-league football for Northwich Victoria, Mossley, where he scored once from 63 appearances in all competitions, and Salisbury City, and in the United States for the California Sunshine and the Chicago Sting.
+He also played non-league football for Northwich Victoria, Mossley, where he scored once from 63 appearances in all competitions, and Salisbury City (where he was assistant manager).
+He subsequently played in the United States for the California Sunshine and the Chicago Sting.